Particular/docs.particular.net/nservicebus/hosting/cloud-services-host/cloudserviceshost-deprecated-warning.include.md

-WARNING: The NServiceBus Azure Host package will be deprecated as of version 9.
+WARNING: The NServiceBus Azure Host package has been deprecated as of version 9.
 Instead use [self-hosting in Azure Cloud Services](/samples/azure/self-host).
 Refer to the [upgrade guide](/nservicebus/upgrades/acs-host-7to8.md) for further details.